SemraGunaydin/Netflix_clone/README.md

 If you'd like to contribute or improve this project, feel free to open an issue or submit a pull request!

 # 🌟 Acknowledgments
-This project is for educational purposes only and serves as a beginner-friendly resource to learn front-end development techniques.
+Special thanks to Netflix for providing an inspiring layout to replicate.
+This project is for educational purposes only and is not affiliated with Netflix.

 # Contact 📩
 gunaydinsemra34@gmail.com